|OLG and DCRT

 |Friday, March 13, 2015, 4:00pm cst||Supporting activities from July 1, 2015 - June 30, 2016|

 All applications must be submitted through the LACGO online grants system by Friday, March 13, 2015 at 4:00 pm CST.
 To complete the application process, the deadline for receipt of the signed, printed signature page is Friday, March 13 in the Louisiana Division of the Arts office - Room 405 of the Capitol Annex Building - 1051 North 3rd St, Baton Rouge (get directions here).
 These are not postmark deadlines.
-Applications are only accepted every other year for this grant program.
+Please note the grant period is from July 1, 2015 through June 30, 2016, a one year period.

 Note: Additional information and definitions of terms can be found in the Arts Grants Glossary.